kamchatka-volcano/asyncgi/README.md

 the `ParametrizedRequestProcessor` requirement.
 That means that a function object must be invocable with one of the following signatures:

-* `http::Response void(const TRouteParams&..., const asyncgi::Request&)`
+* `http::Response void(const TRouteParams&..., const http::Request&)`
-* `void (const TRouteParams&..., const asyncgi::Request&, asyncgi::Responder&)`
+* `void (const TRouteParams&..., const http::Request&, asyncgi::Responder&)`

 The `TRouteParams` represents zero or more parameters generated from the capturing groups of the regular expression.
-For example, `http::Response (int age, string name, const asyncgi::Request&)` signature can be used to process requests matched by `asyncgi::rx{"/person/(\\w+)/age/(\\d+)"}`.
+For example, `http::Response (int age, string name, const http::Request&)` signature can be used to process requests matched by `asyncgi::rx{"/person/(\\w+)/age/(\\d+)"}`.

 In the following example a `ParametrizedRequestProcessor` named `GuestBookRemoveMessage` is added to remove the stored